odoo/documentation/content/developer/misc/other/cmdline.rst

     * ``xml``: read template qweb from xml file directly instead of database.
       Once a template has been modified in database, it will be not be read from the xml file until the next update/init.
+Particularly, templates are not translated on using this option.

     * ``reload``: restart server when python file are updated (may not be detected depending on the text editor used)